Cho Young-wook: International career

 Cho played for South Korea under-20 team in 2017 and 2019 FIFA U-20 World Cup.
 He appeared in all eleven of South Korea's matches, becoming South Korea's most capped player in the FIFA U-20 World Cup.
 He helped his team reach the final in the 2019 tournament by scoring two important goals.
 He scored the winning goal in a 2–1 group victory over Argentina and South Korea's third goal in a 3–3 draw with quarter-final opponents Senegal.

 Cho played for South Korean under-24 team in the 2022 Asian Games, scoring four goals in seven matches of the tournament.
 He earned his 85th youth cap in the Asian Games final against Japan, and won a gold medal after scoring the winning goal.

 Personal life

 Cho is nicknamed the "Shooting Hamster".
-It was originally used to criticise his weak shots, which were far from the "Shooting Monster", but changed to positive meaning, with his skills developing.
+It had originally been used to criticise his weak shots, which had been far from the "Shooting Monster", but was changed to positive meaning, with his skills developing.